 SACRIFICE

-https://soundcloud.com/adeeperlook/how-are-we-saved-by-the-cross?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing AUDIO PODCAST if you prefer to listen Theologian Fr.
-James Alison describes our common misunderstanding of Jesus’ death like this: "We sinned and offended God, so God was angry with humanity and demanded justice or some kind of payment for our blunder.
-But humanity couldn’t offer any kind of divine gift big enough to diffuse...
+Theologian Fr.
+James Alison describes our common misunderstanding of Jesus' death like this: "We sinned and offended God, so God was angry with humanity and demanded justice or some kind of payment for our blunder.
+But humanity couldn't offer any kind of divine gift big enough to diffuse God's anger since we are just lowly...
 Continue Reading →

 AUTHENTICITY